coins-docs/coins-docs.github.io/docs/errors.md

 ### -1003 TOO_MANY_REQUESTS

 * Too many requests, current limit is %s requests per %s.
-* How to resolve: Your request is breaking our rate limit.
-If you need higher rate limit, please contact us.
+* How to resolve: Your request is breaking our rate limit, if you need higher rate limit, please contact us.

 ### -1010 BAD_REQUEST